List of My Happy Marriage characters: Tatsuishi family

 The previous head of Tatsuishi family and the father of Kazushi and Kouji.
-A selfish man, Minoru only desires Miyo's bloodline from the Usuba family, even willing to have her kidnapped to ensure it for his family's prosperity.
-However, after Miyo's kidnapping incident, his actions forced him to step down and is replaced by his eldest son Kazushi as the new head of the family.
+A greedy and cold-hearted man, Minoru only desires Miyo's bloodline from the Usuba family, even willing to have her kidnapped to ensure it for his family's prosperity.
+When Kiyoka came to confront Minoru, Minoru prevented him from rescuing Miyo.
+His selfish actions become his downfall as his conflict with Kiyoka set the Saimori family estate in blazes; Minoru was later incapacitated by Kiyoka's electrokinesis.
+After Miyo's kidnapping incident, Minoru was forced to step down from his position, and is replaced by his eldest son Kazushi as the new head of the family.